AKL - YVR

 • Which airlines offer Wi-Fi service onboard planes from Auckland to Vancouver?

-American Airlines, Delta, and Alaska Airlines offer inflight Wi-Fi service on the Auckland to Vancouver flight route.
+American Airlines, Delta, Alaska Airlines, and Air Canada offer inflight Wi-Fi service on the Auckland to Vancouver flight route.

 • Which aircraft models fly most regularly from Auckland to Vancouver?